 But her behavior didn’t bother me.
 I know that I’m not responsible for how she acts or feels.

 If she wants to be in a bad mood, that’s her choice.
 I’m not going to let her mood influence my own.

-I find that the sole purpose of a woman’s bad mood is to try to assert control over a man.
-It’s not meant to be taken seriously.
-So just do what I do and acknowledge it blatantly and reject the negativity.
+A woman’s bad mood is usually meant to assert control over a man.
+It shouldn’t be taken seriously (unless it is – usually isn’t).
+So what I do is acknowledge it blatantly and reject the negativity.

-But Nice Guys Beware If She Doesn’t Feel Loved
+Beware: Nice Guys, If She Doesn’t Feel Loved